 Scholars pursue activities in their chosen disciplines during the one-year period between Our World Underwater Scholarship Society® annual meetings.
 Experiences may last from a few days to over a month.
 At the conclusion of each experience, the scholar moves on to another, so the scholarship year involves extensive travel.

 The scholar is literally on the road from summer-to-summer with very little time at a home base.
 Scholars spend most of the year with the society's friends, hosts, and coordinators around the world.
 The experiences vary from year to year depending upon the scholar's interests and the availability of expeditions and hosts' opportunities.
 These experiences make up the real heart of the scholarship.
 The opportunity to join a host's daily activities exposes the scholar to the realities of the host's special pursuits.

-Each of the three Rolex Scholarships has a coordinator who organizes itineraries for his or her scholar - emphasizing breadth of experience, but tailoring the itenerary to the individual scholar’s background and interests.
-These itineraries include time with specialists in such areas as biology, hyperbarics, anthropology, and archaeology.
-Scholar hosts include scientists, engineers, filmmakers, and marine mammal researchers.
-Visits to dive store operations, classes in underwater photography, and working with conservation organizations are also typical experiences.
+Each of the three Scholarships has a coordinator who works with the scholar to organize their itinerary - emphasizing breadth of experience, but tailoring the itinerary to the individual scholar’s background and interests.
+These itineraries include time with specialists in such areas as biology, hyperbarics, anthropology, filmmaking and photography, and archaeology.
+Scholar hosts include scientists, engineers, filmmakers, and diving professionals, among others.
+Visits to dive operations, classes in underwater photography, and working with conservation organizations are also typical experiences.

 These experiences provide the scholars with a broad overview of careers in the underwater world.
 Scholars may spend varying lengths of time investigating: